 Additional visits are not permitted without prior consent from Safety Training Awards Head of Compliance and Assurance.
-Any requests for additional visits or remote sampling should be directed to your allocated EQA, who will then make contact with Safety Training Awards on your behalf.
-A charge may be applicable for additional visits.
+Any requests by the Centre Co-ordinator for additional visits or remote sampling should be directed to the Quality Assurance Team at Safety Training Awards, who will then make the decision and notify the EQA to make contact and confirm the necessary arrangements.

+Please note: A charge may be applicable for additional visits.